orcfax/docs/docs/orcfax-feeds/feed-overview.md

 publication subscription, that feed will be designated as a sponsored feed for the duration of that agreement.

-While the integrator has committed to supporting the sponsored feed, and thereby facilitating its publication, projects which are not participating in the feed's sponsorship and yet utilize the on-chain data should do so at their own risk;
-feed sponsors may change or remove feed support at their own discretion and are not required to communicate these intentions to external parties.
+Sponsored feeds are those supported by an integrator through a subscription (e.g. heartbeat or deviation).
+Projects utilizing sponsored feeds, but are not paying for the feed, should do so at their own risk.
+Sponsors may change or remove support at their own discretion.

 Orcfax has the following sponsored feeds: